apache/carbondata/docs/quick-start-guide.md

-## Query Execution Using the Thrift JDBC/ODBC server
+## Query Execution Using the Thrift Server

 ### Option 1: Starting Thrift Server with CarbonExtensions(since 2.0)
 ```